hatonthecat/Solar-Kernel/README.md

 The acronym SOAP is defined as:

-Serial: applications and its tasks (threads, are run as exlusive of any other processes.
+Serial: applications and its tasks (threads, are run mutually exclusive of any other processes.
+Technically, no other processes are in queue while one application is in run time.
 Context switching occurs only as a reformat of the operating system image.
-Developing a process to allow context switching without restarting is a future goal.
+Developing a syscall process to allow context switching without restarting is a future goal.

 Operating: The kernel's purpose is an operating system.
 However, it is operating only a single application at a time, and device drivers, including networking, are not run as parallel nor as background processes, except in cases where it may be part of the application - i.e. a peripheral device such as a mouse or display driver.
 Initially, this system is being developed for non-networking and 2D graphics with a simple GUI.